 | Highest sales rep adoption rates | Reporting less powerful than HubSpot/Salesforce |

-| Most affordable entry tier ($14/seat) | Not built for complex B2B deal structures |
+| Affordable entry tier (Lite, $14/seat) | Not built for complex B2B deal structures |

-| Clean, focused interface | Add-on tools increase total cost |
+| AI on every tier, no usage credits | Add-on tools increase total cost |

 Is Zoho CRM Worth It for Budget-Conscious Businesses?